WICG/view-transitions/explainer.md

       pseudoElement: "::page-transition-container(message)",
       });
     });

-    // Note that when this callback finishes, the animation will start with the specified shared elements / WA });
+    // Note that when this callback finishes, the animations will start with the tagged elements.
+  });
 }
 ```